slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.' -- Ernest Hemingway*

+> *'A life spent making mistakes is not only more honourable, but more useful, than a life spent doing nothing.' -- George Bernard Shaw*

 <!--
 Tattoos and body piercings, are disguises, masks, to compensate for inadequacies, physical & mental insecurities.
 I’ve never met anyone yet covered in tattoos who isn’t profoundly insecure.

-failures are flip-sides of our strengths the opposite is true also
+failures are flip-sides of our strengths, the opposite is true also

 you fail by the same reasons that you sometimes you will succeed